wiz0u/WTelegramClient/README.md

 - etc...

 Secret chats (end-to-end encryption, PFS) and connection to CDN DCs have not been tested yet.

+Please don't use this library for Spam or Scam.
+Respect Telegram [Terms of Service](https://telegram.org/tos) or you might get banned from Telegram servers.

 Developers feedbacks are welcome in the Telegram channel [@WTelegramClient](https://t.me/WTelegramClient)